 Below is an excerpt from a press office ICAAC edition describing the findings in more detail.

-Candidaemia is a leading cause of complications and death in hospitalized patients.
-It has been suggested that the use of hydroxymethylglutaryl-CoA reductase inhibitors, also known as statins, be the drug of choice for treating dyslipidemias, may have a beneficial effect on the outcome of patients with infections.
-The statins have anti-inflammatory properties, anticoagulants and antioxidants that are thought to have beneficial effects during sepsis.
-Furthermore, statins have intrinsic You determine activity against strains of Candida.
+Candidemia is one of the leading causes of complications and death in hospitalized patients.
+It has been suggested that the use of hydroxymethylglutaryl-CoA reductase inhibitors, also known as statins, is the drug of choice for treating dyslipidemias, may have a beneficial effect on the outcomes of patients with infection.
+Statins have anti-inflammatory, anticoagulant, and antioxidant properties that are thought to have beneficial effects during sepsis.
+In addition, statins have intrinsic activity against certain strains of Candida.

-A multidisciplinary team led by Professor Cuervo which included specialists in infectious diseases and microbiology six hospitals in Spain, Brazil and Argentina have carried out research with the hypothesis that statins could improve the outcomes of adult patients with candidemia.
-The study results will be presented at the Interscience Conference on 52ª antimicrobial agents and chemotherapy to 2012 meeting in San Francisco on September 9.
+A multidisciplinary team led by Professor Cuervo that included infectious disease and microbiology specialists from six hospitals in Spain, Brazil and Argentina has carried out a research on the hypothesis that statins could improve the outcomes of adult patients with candidemia.
+The results of the study will be presented at the 52 Interscience Conference on antimicrobial agents and chemotherapy up to 2012 meeting in San Francisco on 9 in September.

-Although patients recebifo similar antifungal treatments and whose disease severity, were equivalent, those on statins had lower early mortality rate (5º day).
-This effect was not seen with other cardiovascular drugs (aspirin, beta blockers and ACE inhibitors).
-In general (30 days) mortality rates were similar between groups.
+Although patients received similar antifungal treatments and whose disease severity was equivalent, those on statins had a lower early mortality rate (X XIVth day).
+This effect was not observed with other cardiovascular action drugs (aspirin, beta blockers, and ACE inhibitors).
+In general (5 days) mortality rates were similar between groups.

 The results were equivalent in most severely immunosuppressed patients.
 Those with neutropenia were excluded.
 Translator's note: Neutropenia is small amount of neutrophils in the blood.

-These results suggest that statins can have a beneficial effect on the outcomes of patients with candidemia.
+These results suggest that the use of statins may have a beneficial effect on the outcomes of patients with candidemia.
 This hypothesis deserves to be evaluated in prospective studies.

 G Cuervo, C Garcia-Vidal, Nucci M, et al. Effect of Statin Use on the Outcomes of Adults with Candidemia.
 52nd Interscience Conference on Antimicrobial Agents and Chemotherapy (ICAAC 2012).
 San Francisco.
 September 9-12, 2012.Abstract M-329.